 Outcomes for children and young people

 We have built strong positive relationship between adult service and children’s services to ensure that transitions are timely and children and families understand their pathway, what to expect and the timescales.
 This means that children have a streamlined service where adults and children both know families and young people well and understand their needs.
 This has reduced anxiety for families and helped young people and their families plan for what comes next.

 The joint working between adults and children’s social care has enabled social workers to become more confident about the process and ensure that transitions are managed across services and this means families are not left in the middle but are informed early of plans and supported throughout.

 Where young people don’t meet the criteria for existing transition pathways but do have additional needs post 18years they are now at an early point brought to the Directions Panel so that children and adult services can think about how best to support vulnerable young people as they move into adulthood and ensure they have the best possible start to adult life with the right services in place.
 This has meant children do not slip through the cracks and are can access the right support at the right time.

 Embedded a collaborative approach to EHC where we have full embedded a joint working approach.
 This means that children’s needs are fully understood when planning for their futures and the professionals around them have a shared understanding of their needs.
 This ensures children have a timely EHC plan that is fully contributed to by health, education and social care.
 This has reduced delay for children in the EHC plan being completed and has improved the quality of planning.

 What we will do

-- We will continue to work alongside partners in both children’s and adult services to ensure colleagues are aware of their responsibilities towards this group of children and young people and that services are available that meet their assessed needs.
+- We will continue to work alongside partners in both children’s and adult services to ensure colleagues are aware of their responsibilities towards this group of children and young people and that appropriate services are available

 - Listen to the voice of children and young people with SEND issues and support partners, to work collaboratively to improve services for children with special educational needs and disabilities